shane-kercheval/flex-evals-viewer/README.md

 # flex-evals-viewer

-Template repository for evaluating LLM-based agents with [flex-evals](https://github.com/shanekercheval/flex-evals), plus a web viewer for exploring results.
+Template repository for evaluating LLM-based agents with [flex-evals](https://github.com/shanekercheval/flex-evals) using `@evaluate` pytest decorator, plus a web viewer for exploring results.

 ## Why This Template